Exenatide (By injection)

 - Take antibiotics or birth control pills at least 1 hour before you inject Byetta®.

-- Tell your doctor if you are using acetaminophen, warfarin, or other diabetes medicine (including insulin, glimepiride, glipizide, or glyburide).
+- Some medicines can affect how exenatide works.
+Tell your doctor if you are using acetaminophen, warfarin, or other diabetes medicine (including insulin, glimepiride, glipizide, or glyburide).

 Warnings While Using This Medicine: